Brian Cowen: Approval ratings

 When Cowen took office, his approval rating was at 52%.
 At the time, he was considered a local and national hero.
 After his first 100 days however, Cowen's approval rating slipped to 27%, marking the first time a Taoiseach's popularity declined significantly since the creation of the post in 1937.
-By the beginning of 2009, his approval rating hovered at 24%, but then later fell to 18%, and later that year, was at 15%.
+By the beginning of 2009, his approval rating hovered at 24%; then it fell to 18%, and later that year, was at 15%.

-However, at the end of 2009, Cowen's approval rating recovered to 22%, before rising to 26% when 2010 began.
-However, his approval rating fell back down to 18% later that year.
+At the end of 2009, Cowen's approval rating recovered to 22%, before rising to 26% when 2010 began.
+Nevertheless, his approval rating fell back down to 18% later that year.
 By the end of 2010, Cowen's approval rating was at 14% with nine out of ten Irish people wanting him out.
-After a failed cabinet shuffle in January 2011, Cowen's approval rating reached its lowest point of just 8%, before leaving office with a 10% approval rating.
+After a cabinet shuffle in January 2011 failed to improve the government's popularity, Cowen's approval rating reached its lowest point of just 8%, creeping up to 10% shortly before he left office.

 As of August 2010, despite being very unpopular at home, Cowen was listed as one of the top ten leaders in the world by Newsweek magazine, which praised his handling of the Irish economy.
 While The Wall Street Journal stated that "Cowen has presided over the worst economic crisis in modern times", Newsweek ranked him fifth in the world after David Cameron, Mohamed Nasheed, Nicolas Sarkozy, and Wen Jiabao.

-According to TheJournal.ie, Cowen was "the least popular incumbent in the history of [Irish] opinion polling," with approval between 8 and 10 per cent of the electorate.
+TheJournal.ie announced that Cowen was "the least popular incumbent in the history of [Irish] opinion polling," with approval ratings at between 8 and 10 per cent of the electorate.
 As of January 2011, Fianna Fáil's popularity had fallen to a record low and was tied with Sinn Féin on 14% in joint third place.

 In an Amarách Research poll conducted in 2016, respondents were asked to opt who between Cowen, his predecessor Ahern, and his successor Kenny, was the best Taoiseach.
 55% named Kenny, 31% Ahern and only 14% Cowen.